 The known auriferous portion of the Tree River Conglomerate is 5 to 8 metres thick and occurs at the bottom of the succession.
 This sequence contains abundant pyrite within the matrix with 1-2% in background and up to 25% in localized pods.
 Arsenopyrite, chalcopyrite, stibnite and sphalerite together with a green mica identified as fuchsite also occur in this interval.
 Thin and polished section work by the Saskatchewan Research Council described the pyrite as detrital with grains rounded to “muffin-shaped” (Muntiner, 2006).
 The matrix contains up to 5% carbonaceous material in layers parallel to bedding, a feature noted in Archean gold-bearing conglomerates in the Witwatersrand and Pilbara districts.
 The presence of visible gold along fractures in one zone, together with recrystallized quartz and sulphides, and some sulphide-bearing fractures indicate that the mineralization is at least partially remobilized.
 There is no evidence of any major nearby structure and surrounding rocks are metamorphosed to greenschist facies, suggesting remobilization is likely local and related to regional metamorphism.
 The 2020 panel sampling at the high grade Main Zone returned results comparable to grab and chip samples suggesting that the TRC here is uniformly mineralized and the gold present is likely of syngenetic origin.

-The zircon sample collected in 1997 by noted northern regional mapping geologist Valerie Jackson yielded two suspected diamonds but the lab results were never verified or formerly reported.
-In In 2018, Drs.
+The zircon sample collected in 1997 by noted northern regional mapping geologist Valerie Jackson for age dating yielded two suspected diamonds but the lab results were never verified or formerly reported.
+In 2018, Drs.
 Graham Pearson and Jesse Reimink of the University of Alberta and Pennsylvania State University conducted follow-up work where the 1997 zircon sample was collected.
 They collected two 10 kg separate samples from the general area of the 1997 sampling and recovered 2 diamonds from one sample and a third diamond from the second sample (Timmerman et al, 2020).
 They reported that:

 “The three recovered diamonds (< 210 μm) have (cubo-)octahedral morphological features and have nitrogen contents ranging from <10 ppm (n=2) up to 1770 ppm N (Type IaA), the latter having positive δ15N (+3.1 to +4.4‰).
 Carbon isotope compositions of the 3 diamonds range from -3.5 to -0.3 ‰, similar to the heaviest values found in microdiamonds on the Slave Craton and potentially indicating an oxidized source.
 The Type IaA diamond contains a high-Mg olivine inclusion, representing a lithospheric origin.”